The Stooges (album): Background and recording

+Production

-Three of the four avant-garde, free-form songs were now restructured and edited into pre-existing original songs with only "I'm Sick" being discarded completely for the revised list repertoire of original songs recorded for the album.
-"The Dance Of Romance" was now added into the composition "Ann" tacked on as a musical coda after the ballad main song piece.
-"Goodbye Bozos" with an additional two chord sequence and updated lyrics now became revised as "Little Doll", while the Pink Floyd "Interstellar Overdrive" influenced structured piece known as "Asthma Attack" was now jettisoned for a more unstructured freak out piece which was newly improvised yet retained the original song title.
+After producer John Cale informed the band that they needed "one more song to complete the album", Iggy revised and extended "Ann", which was the first song he wrote for the Stooges and had been initially discarded by the band in 1968.
+Iggy Pop's vocal fragments such as chants, howls, screams, and yelps were lifted from three of the four improvisational avant-garde instrumental jam session recordings, and edited into pre-existing original songs with only the recording "Goodbye Bozos" of the two part "Dance Of The Romance" / "Goodbye Bozos" being completely discarded.
+The recording "I'm Sick" was now subsumed into the composition "Ann" and tacked on as a musical coda after the main song piece.
+"Dance Of The Romance", based upon the Bo Diddley beat, with an additional chord sequence and structured lyric now became revised as "Little Doll".

-All restructured and edited compositions were now played and recorded for the first time in the studio.
-An initial mix by John Cale, apparently resembling ex-Velvet Underground bandmate Lou Reed's "closet mix" of that band's eponymous third album from the same year, was rejected by Elektra.
+An initial mix by John Cale was rejected by Elektra.
 The mix as heard on the final product was done by Iggy Pop and Elektra president Jac Holzman.
 Four of Cale's original mixes would later appear on the bonus disc of a 2005 reissued version, with pitch correction applied to them.
 Five years later, all eight Cale mixes were released unaltered on the first disc of a 2010 collector's edition release of the album.